Health and safety

 The Policy applies across all our activities.
 It requires our companies – as well as complying with all applicable laws and regulations – to commit to the prevention of employee injury and ill-health and strive for continual improvement in our health and safety management and performance.
 This is done through setting clear objectives, including the monitoring and measurement of key performance indicators.

-Full details of our safety performance can be viewed in our sustainability performance centre .
+Full details of our safety performance can be viewed in our 2020 ESG Report (14.1 mb) .

 We aim to be among the leaders in occupational health management.
 We focus on identifying hazards, assessing risks to people’s health at work and introducing appropriate controls.
 We also have programmes around the world that protect and promote health and wellbeing for employees, their families and local communities.
 These include medical services and insurance, healthy lifestyle and fitness schemes and family-friendly policies and initiatives, such as flexible working and help with childcare.